MetPX/sarracenia/_sources/How2Guides/v2ToSr3.rst.txt

    to do in each plugin.
  * poll_without_vip setting available.
  * parent.pulls is a list of *get* directives (which are different from accept)

- * often paired with download\_something plugins where a partial message is built with the poll and the download one is specialized to to the actual download.
+There is a common pattern in v2 polls, where a do_poll is paired with download\_something plugins where a partial message is built with the poll and the download (or do_download) one is specialized to do the actual download.
+Often in sr3 one can craft a message that will be successfully downloaded with the built-in processing.

+An example of custom download processing is to build the directory tree to download into, combined with the use of a *rename* header (in v2 parent.msg.rename) One can now use "retrievePath" to define the url to issue to the server, and "relPath" to define where it will be downloaded to. *RelPath* includes the whole directory tree, where *rename* is only for the filename.
+The combination of *relPath* and *retrievePath* often provides enough functionality to obviate the need for a download entry point.

-There is a common pattern in v2 polls where, rather than querying a remote server to find out what new products are available, in sr3 we have the concept of a scheduled flow, where there is a fixed list of requests done periodically.
+There is another common pattern in v2 polls where, rather than querying a remote server to find out what new products are available, in sr3 we have the concept of a scheduled flow, where there is a fixed list of requests done periodically.
 See `Scheduled Flow` for more on that.
 For typical polls, the migration to sr3 follows:

 v3: define poll in a flowcb class.